AWS Backup FAQs

-AWS Backup supports first full, then incremental-forever backups of VMware VMs that you can create on demand or via the schedule as configured in your backup plan.
+AWS Backup supports first full, then incremental-forever backups of VMware VMs that you can create on demand or through the schedule as configured in your backup plan.

 AWS Backup, by default, captures app-consistent backups of VMware VMs using the VMware Tools quiescence setting on the VM.
-AWS Backup captures crash-consistent backups if the quiescence capability is not available.
+If the quiescence capability is not available, AWS Backup captures crash-consistent backups.

-Yes, AWS Backup compresses VMware backups in transit to AWS, enabling you to optimally use your network connection to AWS.
+Yes, AWS Backup compresses VMware backups in transit to AWS, helping you optimally use your network connection to AWS.

 Yes, your VM backups are encrypted in transit and at rest using AES-256 encryption algorithm.
 You can also use customer-managed keys to encrypt backups stored in the cloud.

-Yes, you can store a copy of VMware backups in a different AWS Region from your production backups, helping you to more easily meet business continuity, disaster recovery, and compliance requirements.
+Store a copy of VMware backups in a different AWS Region from your production backups to meet business continuity, disaster recovery, and compliance requirements.

-The network bandwidth you need depends on the number of VMware VMs you want to protect, the size of each VM, incremental data generated per VM, and your backup window and restore requirements.
-We recommend you have at least 100 Mbps bandwidth to AWS to backup on-premises VMware VMs using AWS Backup.
+The required network bandwidth depends on the VMware VMs you want to protect, the size of each VM, incremental data generated per VM, and your backup window and restore requirements.
+We recommend you have at least 100-Mbps bandwidth to AWS to back up on-premises VMware VMs using AWS Backup.